Johnny Depp as Joe Pistone, aka “Donnie Brasco”, undercover FBI agent infiltrating the Mafia

 Pistone swaps out several polos and sport coats with his leather jacket, but the most notable and oft-seen in his green polo and brown blazer.

-- Saddle brown thigh-length textured leather jacket with 3 light brown leather covered buttons, open side pockets, and large flapped hip pockets
+- Saddle brown thigh-length textured leather car coat with 3 light brown leather covered buttons, open side pockets, and large flapped hip pockets

 - Dark brown single-breasted blazer with wide notch lapels, 2-button front and 3-button cuffs (with brass buttons), and swelled edges